 Address: 1045 Lower Gold Camp Road, Colorado Springs

-One of the best places for outdoor enthusiasts near Colorado Springs, Pikes Peak National Forest boasts a whopping 1,100,000 acres with plenty of opportunities for camping, hiking, rock climbing and so much more!
+One of the best places for outdoor enthusiasts near Colorado Springs, Pikes Peak National Forest boasts a whopping 1,100,000 acres with plenty of opportunities for camping, hiking and rock climbing!

 This national forest is also home to many beautiful alpine passes such as Kenosha Pass and portions of Guanella Pass.
 Pikes Peak National Forest is a popular getaway thanks to its proximity to Denver and Colorado Springs, especially during summer when the temperatures are comfortable for spending time outside.

-Some of the most popular attractions within this national forest include Mount Bierstadt, Mount Evans, Mount Cameron, Mount Gross, as well as many alpine lakes such as Kite Lake and Jefferson Lake.
+Some of the most popular spots within this national forest are Mount Bierstadt, Mount Evans, Mount Cameron, Mount Gross, as well as many alpine lakes such as Kite Lake and Jefferson Lake.

 If you have a sweet tooth, there’s no better place to visit in Colorado Springs than Rocky Mountain Chocolate Factory.